Cinematic style of Christopher Nolan: Music

-Nolan frequently works with Hans Zimmer to compose music for his productions.
+Nolan had frequently worked with Hans Zimmer to compose music for his productions.

 In collaboration with composer David Julyan, Nolan's films feature slow and atmospheric scores with minimalistic expressions and ambient textures.
 In the mid-2000s, starting with Batman Begins (2005), Nolan began working with Hans Zimmer, who is known for integrating electronic music with traditional orchestral arrangements.
 With Zimmer, the soundscape in Nolan's films evolved into becoming increasingly more exuberant, kinetic and experimental.
 An example of this is the main theme from Inception (2010), which is derived from a slowed down version of Édith Piaf's song "Non, je ne regrette rien" (1960).
 For Interstellar (2014), Zimmer and Nolan wanted to move in a new direction: "The textures, the music, and the sounds, and the thing we sort of created has sort of seeped into other people's movies a bit, so it's time to reinvent."
 The score for Dunkirk (2017) was written to accommodate the auditory illusion of a Shepard tone.
 It was also based on a recording of Nolan's own pocket watch, which he sent to Zimmer to be synthesised.
 Ludwig Göransson, the composer for Tenet (2020), researched retrograde music to generate tunes that would sound the same forward and backward.
 Part of the soundscape for the villainous character in Tenet was based on Nolan breathing through a microphone, and later manipulated and turned into uncomfortable, raspy sounds by Göransson.
 He called working with the director an "eye-opening experience", saying: "I know from watching his films how savvy he is with music, how much he understands it, but I didn't fully know that he could speak about it almost like a trained musician."

 Responding to criticism over his experimental sound mix for Interstellar, Nolan remarked: "I've always loved films that approach sound in an impressionistic way and that is an unusual approach for a mainstream blockbuster ...
 I don't agree with the idea that you can only achieve clarity through dialogue.
 Clarity of story, clarity of emotions — I try to achieve that in a very layered way using all the different things at my disposal — picture and sound."
 The mix for Tenet received similar attention, with some deeming it "infuriating", while others found it "inspiring".
 Peter Albrechtsen, a sound designer who worked on Dunkirk, commented that Nolan rarely uses ADR (Automated Dialogue Replacement), so the dialogue in his films are mostly based on production sound.
 He also noted that the way Nolan uses sound is "very visceral ...
 It is a physical experience.
 It's a very intense sonic experience, and I can see why, for some, that's quite overwhelming."